 Workout After Eating: How Long to Wait by Meal and Intensity

 If you want fast and dirty guidelines, here’s what I use with clients and with my own stubborn body.
 Light snack?
-15–60 minutes.
+15 to 60 minutes.
 Small meal?
-1–2 hours.
+1 to 2 hours.
 Big meal with lots of fat or fiber?
-2–4 hours.
+2 to 4 hours.
 Heavy lifting or high-intensity intervals?
 More time than easy walking or light cycling.

 I’ve always found that running on a full stomach is like trying to sprint with a backpack full of soup.
 Resistance training is more forgiving, unless you’re maxing out.
 Yoga inversions on a full belly?
 That’s a hard no from me.